2004 Russian aircraft bombings

-On the night of 24 August 2004, explosive devices were detonated on board two domestic passenger flights that had taken off from Domodedovo International Airport in Moscow, Russia, causing the destruction of both aircraft and the loss of all 90 people on board them.
+On the night of 24 August 2004, explosive devices were detonated on board two domestic passenger flights that had taken off from Domodedovo International Airport in Moscow, Russia, causing the destruction of both aircraft and the loss of all 90 people on board.

 Subsequent investigations concluded that two Chechen female suicide bombers were responsible for the bombings, which were also later claimed by the leader of the Chechen insurgency.

 Flights

 Volga-AviaExpress Flight 1303

-The first to crash was Volga-AviaExpress Flight 1303, a Tu-134 aircraft, registered RA-65080, which had been in service since 1977.
+The first to crash was Volga-AviaExpress Flight 1303, a Tupolev Tu-134, registered RA-65080, which had been in service since 1977.
 The plane was flying from Moscow to Volgograd.
 It left Domodedovo International Airport at 22:30 on 24 August 2004.
-Communication with the plane was lost at 22:56 while it was flying over Tula Oblast, 180 km south-east of Moscow.
+Communication with the plane was lost at 22:56 while it was flying over Tula Oblast, 180 km south of Moscow.
 The remains of the aircraft were found on the ground several hours later.
 Thirty-four passengers and 9 crew members were on board the plane.
 All of them died in the crash.

 The flight recorders were recovered from the crash site.
 The flight data recorder showed that the plane was cruising uneventfully at 8,100 m, before indicating some type of high energy event likely originating near the right hand side of the aircraft at seat row 19.
 Both recorders stopped recording within 2–3 seconds of this event.
 This was followed by the separation of the fuselage at that location an undetermined amount of time afterward.